Activity note: Hotel check in from 4:00 p.m.

 Breakfast: Another great breakfast to get us off right this morning.

-Morning: We’ll hike up to a point above the river where William Clark first beheld what he thought were the Rocky Mountains in 1805.
+Morning: We’ll hike up to a point above the river where William Clark first beheld what he mistakenly thought were the Rocky Mountains in 1805.
 Enjoy stunning views of the river and surrounding prairie lands.
-We'll also see a “diatreme” — volcanic formations where most of the world's diamonds are found.
+We'll also see a “diatreme” — a type of volcanic formations in which most of the world's diamonds are found.

 Lunch: At Gist Bottom.